The music! The fashion! The trains!

 We've transported the railway back to 1967 to celebrate all things Sixties.
 The Beatles and Rolling Stones are in the charts, Carnaby Street is 'swinging', the pound has been devalued, and Sandie Shaw has just won the Eurovision Song Contest.

 Regular fares apply if you are travelling on the train - please book on-line to reserve your compartment.
-Admission-only tickets for this weekend are Adults: £8, Children £4.
+Admission-only tickets (buy at the gate) for this weekend are Adults: £8, Children £4.